cyberbotics/webots/docs/guide/appearances.md

 ## RoughConcrete

 A rough concrete material.
 The color can be overridden using the `colorOverride` field.
-Useful with the `Road` PROTO.

 %figure